The Managing Fear Framework: A Practical Approach to Fear and Anxiety

 - Practicing different techniques can increase resilience and confidence in handling difficult situations.

 Understanding fear is important, but real progress comes from practicing new responses.
 In moments of panic or intrusive thoughts, you can use strategies from A Layman’s Guide to Managing Fear alongside evidence-based approaches.
-The 5-step framework helps you notice fear, take small steps, and track your progress.
+The following 5-step framework can help you notice fear, take small actions, and build confidence over time.

 1. Notice the fear: Name what you feel: panic, intrusive thoughts, or setbacks.